Re-Animator: Plot

 Dr. Hill goes to West's basement lab and attempts to blackmail him into surrendering his reagent and notes, hoping to take credit for West's discovery.
 West offers to demonstrate the reagent and puts a few drops of it onto a microscope slide with dead cat tissue.
-As Dr. Hill peers through the microscope at this slide, West clobbers him from behind with a shovel, and then decapitates him with it.
-West then reanimates Dr. Hill's head and body separately.
+As Dr. Hill peers through the microscope at this slide, West clobbers him from behind with a shovel, then decapitates him with it.
+West reanimates Dr. Hill's head and body separately.
 While West is questioning Dr. Hill's head and taking notes, Dr. Hill's body sneaks up behind him and knocks him unconscious.
 The body carries the head back to Dr. Hill's office, with West's reagent and notes.

 In his re-animated state, Dr. Hill reveals laser lobotomies grant him the ability to control other re-animated corpses telepathically.
 He directs Dr. Halsey to snatch Megan away from Dan.
 While being carried to the morgue by her reanimated father, Megan faints.
 When she arrives, Dr. Hill strips her naked and straps her unconscious body to a table.
 She regains consciousness as Hill's body and bloody, severed head begin to sexually assault her.

 Hill's body starts to place his head between Megan's legs, but is interrupted by the arrival of West and Dan.
 West distracts Dr. Hill while Dan frees Megan.
 Dr. Hill reveals that he has reanimated and lobotomized several corpses from the morgue, rendering them susceptible to mind control as Halsey is.
 However, Megan's voice reawakens a protectiveness in her father, who fights off the other corpses as Dan and Megan escape.
 In the ensuing chaos, West injects Dr. Hill's body with a lethal overdose of the reagent.
 Dr. Hill's body mutates rapidly and attacks West, who screams out to Dan to save his work before being pulled away by Dr. Hill's monstrous entrails.

 Dan retrieves the satchel containing West's reagent and notes.
 As Dan and Megan flee the morgue, one of the reanimated corpses attacks and strangles Megan.
 Dan takes her to the hospital emergency room and tries to revive her, but she is dead.
 In despair, he injects her with West's reagent.
-After the scene fades to black, Megan, apparently revived, can be heard screaming.
+The scene fades to black and Megan is heard screaming.